 The Knowledge Hub is assured to Official Sensitive Level by the National Police Information Risk Management Team (NPIRMT) that sits within the Home Office and has a role to assure all national policing systems.

-More specifically, the Knowledge Hub is hosted within two UK-based data centres in the London area.
+More specifically, the Knowledge Hub is hosted within two UK-based data centers in the London area.
 It sits in a secure cloud hosting service that is compliant to UK Government standard ‘Official’.
-The hosting service is supported by Rackspace, via a managed service from our partner PFI Knowledge Solutions Limited (PFIKS).
-Both Rackspace and PFIKS are ISO/IEC 27001-certified suppliers.
+The hosting service is supported by Rackspace, via a managed service from our partner PlaceCube.
+Both Rackspace and PlaceCube are ISO/IEC 27001-certified suppliers.

 - Is limited to authorised supplier and contracted third-party personnel;

 - Is monitored 24 hours a day, seven days a week through closed circuit video surveillance; and

 Knowledge Hub uses the HTTPS protocol to provide a secure and encrypted connection to all clients (256 bit, TLS 1.2).
 All Knowledge Hub data is protected at rest through enterprise grade encryption, hosted on a cloud platform designed with information security as a top priority.